Actually, to be more precise, this is a Peach, Nectarine, and Strawberry Fruit Salad with Lime Honey Basil Syrup.

 The way the flavors come together in this salad is just amazing.
 Peaches and nectarines all ripe with their sweet juicy essence of summer.
 Sweet strawberries, all mixed up with a tart citrusy lime syrup.

 In my Summer Salad recipe post I talked a little about peaches, giving tips and tricks.
 I wanted to share a picture of the freestone white peach.
-Freestone means that the pit easily detaches from the fruit, as opposed to cling, which means that the fruit clings to the peach.
+Freestone means that the pit easily detaches from the fruit, as opposed to cling, which means that the fruit clings to the pit or stone.

 Oh, and one other thing, if you’re vegan, sub the honey for a liquid sweetener of your choice, like simple syrup or maple syrup.